himoose/user-docs/docs/features/topical-authority.md

 ## When to use this

-- **Planning content strategies** for a core topic you want to dominate
+- **Planning content strategies** for a core topic you want to lead
 - **Identifying content gaps** before competitors fill them
 - **Auditing existing content** to see how well you cover a topic
 - **Improving search rankings** by demonstrating comprehensive topical coverage